Foreskin: Variability

-Evolution
+Evolution and function

-The foreskin is present in the vast majority of mammals, including non-human primates, such as the chimpanzee.
+The foreskin is part of the human phylogenetic heritage and is present in the vast majority of mammals.
+Non-human primates, such as the chimpanzees, have prepuces that partially or completely cover the glans penis.
 In primates, the foreskin is present in the genitalia of both sexes and likely has been present for millions of years of evolution.
-The evolution of complex penile morphologies like the foreskin may have been influenced by females.